Bia Hoi Culture In Hanoi & The 6 Best Places To Cheer

 Bia Hoi Ngoc Ha

-Located on a quiet corner of Ngoc Ha Street in Ba Dinh, Bia Hoi Ngoc Ha, (named after the street) is on the road right behind Ho Chi Minh Museum, Ho Chi Minh Mausoleum and the Presidential Palace.
-In fact, Ho Chi Minh Mausoleum is literally right out back of the joint.
-Ngoc Ha is well-regarded as one of Hanoi’s most pleasant, quiet beer garden for the locals in the city.
-Since its special location, this is the perfect spot to enjoy a mug of fresh beer in the afternoon after visiting President Ho Chi Minh in the mausoleum.
-This place serves beer in plastic jugs and a bunch of exotic Vietnamese dishes as fried eel or grilled frog.
+Located on a quiet corner of Ngoc Ha Street in Ba Dinh, Bia Hoi Ngoc Ha is just behind the Ho Chi Minh Museum, Ho Chi Minh Mausoleum, and the Presidential Palace.
+This beloved location is considered one of Hanoi’s most relaxing beer gardens, frequented by locals.
+Due to its proximity to the mausoleum, it’s the ideal spot to enjoy a mug of fresh beer after visiting the monument.
+This establishment serves beer in plastic jugs alongside a range of unique Vietnamese dishes such as fried eel and grilled frog.

 Photo by @vunhuhuy